phpMussel/phpMussel/_docs/readme.DE.INCOMPLETE.txt

      protections that are already provided.
    "block_control_characters"
    - Block any files containing any control characters (other than newlines)?
-     ([\x00-\x08\x0b\x0c\x0e\x1f\x7f]) If you are -only- uploading raw ASCII files and do not require files containing any UTF-8 characters (such as, if those files are written only in English), then you can turn this option on to provide some additional protection to your system.
-However, if you upload anything more than ASCII files, or if you upload anything which contains UTF-8 characters (such as if your files contain Chinese, Japanese, Russian, Arabic or Hebrew characters), turning this on will result in false positives and potentially cause you problems.
+     ([\x00-\x08\x0b\x0c\x0e\x1f\x7f]) If you are -only- uploading plain-text, then you can turn this option on to provide some additional protection to your system.
+However, if you upload anything other than plain-text, turning this on may result in false positives.
      0 - Don't block [Default], 1 - Block.
  "compatibility" (Category)
  - Compatibility directives for phpMussel.